Starcounter/Docs/publishing/README.md

-# Publishing conventions
+# Publishing on the App Warehouse

-Your Starcounter app is best enjoyed when it is blendable with other apps.
-For that it needs to follow some conventions.
+If your app is blendable, it might be used in complex UI systems consisting of multiple apps coming from different vendors.

+To make sure that the apps play well together, the App Warehouse enforces several conventions.

 These conventions exist for two reasons: